secretstartups/handbook/resellers/index.html.md

 *   **Referral Fees** - Referral fees are paid to partners for identifying new GitLab software sales opportunities that are not being resold by a partner.
 To qualify for a referral fee, partners must enter a referral fee deal registration in the GitLab Partner Portal.
 Each registration received by GitLab qualifies as a "Qualified Referral," provided that the referral is a GitLab sales opportunity that is new to GitLab, and the customer/prospect is willing to enter into a binding written agreement with GitLab to use our products and services.
     *   Opportunities identified by a Channel Partner but transacted through a Cloud Marketplace qualify for the referral fee.
     *   All referral deal registrations must be approved by GitLab before becoming eligible for a referral fee.
-Referral fees are paid out no later than 45 days after the end of each quarter.
+Referral fees are paid out no later than 45 days after the end of each quarter,  if you have connected with GitLab in Coupa and provided your banking information.

 *   **Services Resale** - Partners can earn discounts on partner-sold services delivered by the GitLab Professional Services team.
 Partners qualify for a program discount on services resale if the services are included on the order of a deal registered opportunity.
 Partners are able to resell complete GitLab service offering or include GitLab services as part of their own customer statement of work.